 This course is designed for students who have no prior knowledge of Hebrew including no prior knowledge of the alef bet.
-This course level is offered only during Summer and Winter Ulpans; it is not offered as a regular semester-long course.
-This course consists of a minimum of 80 academic content hours (4 semester credits) for the early Summer Session (June-July) and the later summer Short Ulpan (August).
-For the long summer Ulpan (August-September) the course consists of 120 content hours (6 semester credits).
+This course level can be offered for both semester classes (Fall/Spring), winter ulpan (January) and Summer ulpan.
+This course consists of a minimum of 80 academic content hours (6 semester credits).
 At TAU, 1 academic content hour is equivalent to 45 minutes of instruction.

 Course goals • To familiarize students with basic forms, words, and structures of the Hebrew language • To teach the fundamentals of reading and writing Hebrew. • To develop the students' ability to express themselves on daily matters and to hold simple conversations in Hebrew.
 Vocabulary The syllabus includes approximately 400 words covering different aspects of the students' personal, social and cultural needs, on themes such as: making an acquaintance, at home, in the family, day-to-day life, shopping, trips and visits.
 Speech acts such as requesting information, inquiries, questions, etc. are also included.
 Syntax Simple verbal and nominal sentences: pronouns, interrogatives, yesh and ein, transitive verbs, use of the definite article, sentences containing indefinite verbs, inflection of the possessive shel, inflection of basic prepositions.
 Adverbs of place and time, agreement of nouns and adjectives (gender and number), numbers.

-Pa'al (shlemim) verb pattern: ayin-vav, lamed hey, lamed-aleph and pi'el verb pattern in present tense; infinitives and modal verbs.
+Morphology Pa'al (shlemim) verb pattern: ayin-vav, lamed hey, lamed-aleph and pi'el verb pattern in present tense; infinitives and modal verbs.